 The Ilium, Ischium and Pubis are initially three different bones when we’re born.
 During our early teens these three bones fuse together to become one bone.
 Each bone is only able to be distinguished in adulthood by a very faint line that marks the location of the fusion points.
 Here is the structure of the coxal bone (medial view is most relevant):

-Kris Kremers ilium pelvic bone was disconnected from all ligaments.
 Two parts of the bone were broken: the ischium and the pubis.
+Kris Kremers ilium pelvic bone was disconnected from all ligaments, which I’ll discuss next.

 The Unexplainable Joints Detachments